matomo-org/developer-documentation/docs/generated/master/Piwik/Plugin/ViewDataTable.md

 The base class of all report visualizations.

-ViewDataTable instances load analytics data via Piwik's API and then output some type of visualization of that data.
+ViewDataTable instances load analytics data via Piwik's Reporting API and then output some type of visualization of that data.

 Visualizations can be in any format.
 HTML-based visualizations should extend